Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 Find out which budget amps are best for your music.

-Your amp is obviously a massive part of your sound as a guitarist.
+Your amp is a massive part of your sound as a guitarist.
 And if you are going to play metal, you need to make sure the amp you get is up to the task.
 After all, not all amplifiers will work as metal amps.
-But what if you don’t want to break the bank in order to get a great sounding amp?
+We’ve created this guide to help you narrow your search to a range of options, across various sizes, all under a price point of $500.

 What Are The Best Combo Amps For Metal Under $500?